jackhamond/jackhamond.github.io/_posts/2025-06-27-the-knight-is-forged-at-home.md

 > “For reason, sire, that your body is but an empty vessel.”
 > “Empty of what, Sir Hugh?”
 > “Sire, of Christianity and of baptism.”

+Boys and young men, we have the sacraments.
+Thanks to Archbishop Lefebvre we have the Holy Sacrifice of the Mass.
+The graces are here.
+We shall fight for the Kingship of Christ.
+Start by loving your family.

+> "This is my commandment, that you love one another, as I have loved you.
+Greater love than this no man hath, that a man lay down his life for his friends."
+> — *John 15:12-13*